venice1200/MiSTer_SNAC2IEC/README.md

 ### Let's go and have fun...
 I used "breakout Parts" for the used Voltage-Levelshifter and the Voltage-Regulator as I had them in stock.
-But there is also a Full-SMD-Version available, created by dtimber who created the Case as well.
+There is also a Full-SMD-Version available, created by dtimber who created the Case as well.

 The PCB's
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/PCB_Top.jpg" width="400" class="center" />